sigstore/sigstore-js/README.md

 ## Release Steps

-1. Update the version inside `package.json` and run `npm i` to update `package-lock.json`.
+1. run `npm version patch|minor|major` to update the package.json, package-lock.json, and create a release commit / tag
-2. PR the changes above and merge to the "main" branch when approved.
-3. Use either the "[Create a new release](https://github.com/sigstore/sigstore-js/releases/new)" link or the `gh release create` CLI command to start a new release.
-4. Tag the release with a label matching the version in the `package.json` (with a `v` prefix).
-5. Add a title matching the tag.
-6. Add release notes.
-7. Mark as pre-release as appropriate.
-8. Publish release.
+2. push the branch and tag upstream `git push origin main --follow-tags`

-After publishing the release, a new npm package will be built and published automatically to the npm registry.
+After pushing the tag, a new GitHub release will be published on github.com and an npm package will be built and published automatically to the npm registry.